OM-2010

 • Patrick Lambrix, Linköpings Universitet, Sweden

-• Maurizio Lenzerini, University of Rome - Sapienza, Italy
+• Maurizio Lenzerini, University of Rome La Sapienza, Italy

 • Juanzi Li, Tsinghua University, China